Tutors42Lyon/cpp-beginners-workshop/README.md

 - **Dassault Systems** : Catia v5 (CAD) on which was notably conceived all recent Airbus planes.

-- **Microsof** t: Literally everything at Microsoft is built using recent flavors of Visual C++ (using older versions would automatically cause an application to fail the security review).
+- **Microsoft** : Literally everything at Microsoft is built using recent flavors of Visual C++ (using older versions would automatically cause an application to fail the security review).
 The list would include major products like:
     - Windows XP, Vista, System 7
     - Windows NT (NT4 and 2000)
     - Windows 9x (95, 98, Me)